hmasing/solo_aviation_playbook/kitabu/text/02_FBO_Services.md

 ---

-## Aircraft Arrival and Departure Handling Process
+## Aircraft Arrival and Departure Handling

-Provide comprehensive handling services for arriving and departing aircraft to ensure safe, efficient, and professional client experience.
+Provide handling services for arriving and departing aircraft to ensure safe, efficient, and professional client experience.

 _____________________________________________________________________________________________

 ### Purpose

-This process establishes procedures for managing aircraft arrivals and departures to ensure safe ground operations, exceptional client experience, and efficient ramp utilization while maintaining regulatory compliance and operational excellence.
+This process establishes procedures for managing general aviation aircraft arrivals and departures to ensure safe ground operations, quality client experience, and efficient ramp utilization while maintaining regulatory compliance and operational excellence.
+Our 3,500-foot runway accommodates aircraft such as Cessna 172, Piper Cherokee, King Air, Pilatus, and TBM series aircraft.

 _____________________________________________________________________________________________